wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - `receiveWormholeMessages` - this is the function which will be invoked by the CoreRelayer contract when the RelayProvider completes the delivery.
 It will be executed with a gas limit equal to the amount which was covered by the `computeBudget` that was specified in the deliveryRequest.

 - `whMessages` - These are all the messages that were requested for delivery, in the order they were emitted.
-This includes the deliveryVAA used by the CoreRelayer, which should generally be ignored.
+This includes the deliveryVAA used by the WormholeRelayer, which should generally be ignored.
 - `otherData` - Non-Wormhole data which was requested for delivery.
 Currently not used, but included for future compatibility.
-- `onlyRelayerContract` - this prevents contracts other than the CoreRelayer contract from calling this entrypoint.
-The CoreRelayer contract handles the invocation of `receiveWormholeMessages`, and ensures that relayers can't improperly call it.
+- `onlyRelayerContract` - this prevents contracts other than the WormholeRelayer contract from calling this entrypoint.
+The WormholeRelayer contract handles the invocation of `receiveWormholeMessages`, and ensures that relayers can't improperly call it.

 Here are a few other important points to note: